Premium wines – older vineyards, a great soul and the highest gastronomy

 We started practicing this 8,000-year-old method of winemaking in 2012, when we brought the first terracotta jugs from Georgia.
 In clay unglazed containers with a volume of 1,000 liters buried in our sandstone cellars, we do long-term maceration on skins.
 After removing the wine from the qvevri, it is aged in oak barrels.
 The wines are without added chemicals, are bottled with the remainders of the yeast and are not filtered.
 They have a deep yellow to orange color, which comes form the maceration of the pigmented grape skins and the oxidative method of maturation.
 The potential of qvevri wines is 25 years and more.

 “Pinot Gris 2004 from Dobrá Vinice is especially interesting for me and is a faithful imprint of the taste of your country.”

-Denis Roland Billecart, owner of the best rated house in Champagne (1st and 2nd place in Champagne (1st and 2nd place in the "Champagne Century" competition):
+Denis Roland Billecart, owner of the best rated house in Champagne (1st and 2nd place in the “Champagne Century” competition):

 “If I knew there was such a good wine here, I would start drinking earlier today.”
 (About Riesling from Dobrá Vinice, at the presentation of AD Vivum wines at the Mandarin Hotel.)

 “There are (in the Czech Republic) excellent red wines, but unfortunately only in very small quantities.
-For example, this pinot (tasting Pinot noir 2005 from Dobrá Vinice)) is excellent.
-It is a real this pinot noir, while in many countries many pinots lack their characteristic taste. "(Source: MF Dnes)
+For example, this pinot (tasting Pinot noir 2005 from Dobrá Vinice) is excellent.
+It is a real pinot noir, while in many countries many pinots lack their characteristic taste. “(Source: MF Dnes)